Minnesota Department of Agriculture logo MDA header picture collage

 The Board will not provide reimbursement until it has determined that costs on the reimbursement request were actually incurred and were reasonable.
 The Board is limited to a maximum reimbursement of sixty percent (60%) if recontamination from a subsequent incident exists.
 In addition, they have the authority to reduce reimbursement or payment if a portion of the incident was caused by a violation of Minnesota Statutes, Chapters 18B, 18C, or 18D.

-By request from an eligible person, the Board may pay the reasonable and necessary corrective action costs as they are incurred.
+BY REQUEST FROM an eligible party experiencing financial hardship, the Board may pay the reasonable and necessary corrective action costs.
 Before any payments can be made, the Board must determine that the eligible person has complied with the following conditions:

 • The MDA was given proper notice of the incident as required in Minnesota Statutes, Chapter 18D;

-• The eligible person must pay the first $1,000 or corrective action costs;
+• The eligible party must pay the first $1,000 in corrective action costs;

-• The eligible person provides the Board with a sworn affidavit and other convincing evidence that substantiates that they are unable to pay additional corrective actions costs; and
+• The eligible party provides the Board with a sworn affidavit and other convincing evidence that substantiates that they are unable to pay additional corrective actions costs; and

-• The eligible person continues to assume responsibility for carrying out the requirements of corrective action requests or orders.
+• The eligible party continues to assume responsibility for carrying out the requirements of corrective action requests or orders.*

-An eligible person must return any funds already received from ACRRA and is not eligible for subsequent payment or reimbursement if false statements or misrepresentations are made regarding the eligible person's financial status.
+The eligible party must return any funds received from ACRRA and is not eligible for subsequent payment or reimbursement if false statements or misrepresentations are made regarding the eligible party’s financial status (*or if they fail to continue carrying out the clean-up requirements.)

-Ineligible Costs Include, But Are Not Limited To:
+Costs Not Eligible for Reimbursement Include, But Are Not Limited To:

 • Associated with actions that do not minimize, eliminate or clean up an incident, such as subcontractor mark-up & attorney fees.